lkerr/groundfish-MSE/documentation/econ_module.md

 * **runEcon_moduleonly.R :**  is a *working* economic module.
 It leaves out the biological parts loop part and should be used for doing simulations of the economic model.

+* **setupYearIndexing.R:** sets up a small data.table that keeps track of year indices.

+* **setupYearIndexing_Econ.R:** sets up a small data.table that keeps track of year indices.
+Specific for economic simulations.

+* **withinYearAdmin.R:** Operates on that datatable every year.

 * **runSim_Econonly.R :**  is a modified version of runSim.R that only does the economic simulations.